 There was no history of cancer in her family.
 "I went from total shock and disbelief, to a strong realisation that I might die," Norma recalls.
 And so, she braced herself for what turned out to be 11 months of chemo and radiation therapies, followed by five years of daily oral meds and once-monthly injections.

-With hindsight, she now says, "I really believe you can do a lot in terms of managing your immune system – looking at what you put into your body, getting enough sleep and exercising.
-Before I was diagnosed, it wasn’t so much that I was eating too much of the wrong stuff, but that there wasn’t enough of the right stuff."
+With hindsight, she says, "I really believe you can do a lot in terms of managing your immune system to prevent cancer, to fight it and maintain remission.
+That means really looking at what you put into your body, getting enough sleep and exercising.
+Before I was diagnosed, it wasn't so much that I was eating too much of the wrong stuff, but that there wasn't enough of the right stuff."

 Norma sees her cancer as something that has taught her the need to look after herself and be an expert when it comes to her body.
-"It's been a very personal journey.
-I'm glad I took the treatment options I did.
-I now have a new awareness about eating the right stuff."
+"It's been a very personal journey and I have learnt and gained so much from my cancer experience.
+I am utterly passionate about showing others that cancer can be a teacher and open the spirit to so much."

 Learn about the DiscoveryCare Oncology programme here or call 0860 99 88 77.